Pork Shoulder — Nutrients, Health Benefits, And Shopping Tips

 How to store pork shoulder

-Store pork shoulder in the refrigerator, tightly wrapped in plastic wrap or butcher paper.
-Keeping it in the coldest part of the fridge helps preserve its freshness for up to five days.
-Freezing is ideal for longer storage.
+Store pork shoulder in the refrigerator, securely wrapped in plastic wrap or butcher paper.
+Placing it in the coldest section of the fridge helps maintain its freshness for up to one to two days.
+For extended storage, freezing is the best option.

-Exposure to air can cause pork shoulder to spoil quickly.
-Avoid storing it near ready-to-eat foods to prevent cross-contamination.
-Always thaw frozen pork shoulder in the refrigerator and use it promptly to ensure the best flavor and safety.
+Air exposure can lead to rapid spoilage of pork shoulder.
+Keep it away from ready-to-eat foods to avoid cross-contamination.
+Always defrost frozen pork shoulder in the refrigerator and use it promptly to ensure optimal flavor and safety.

 If you're planning to use pork shoulder for pulled pork, consider freezing it in the marinade; this will save time later and ensure the meat is well-flavored when cooked.